rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 Return the number of pages in the loaded document.

-The number of pages depends one the page size and if encoded layout was taken into account or not.The number of pages
+The number of pages depends one the page size and if encoded layout was taken into account or not.

 **Returns**